tbulensOpen/sso/README.md

 # Single Signon

 I am attempting to write a light weight single signon solution.
 This is intended for learning only.
-Read TedSingleSignon.odt open office document for artitechual design on how I want to approach this.
+Read SingleSignon.md for artitechual design on how I want to approach this.

 3 Major Components:
   * Client jar will contain a filter to call sso server